-Internal tooth infection can cause severe discomfort and threaten the rest of your oral health if not treated promptly.
-To find out if root canal therapy can benefit you, schedule a visit by calling the 7Day Dental office closest to you!
+When a tooth is threatened by severe tooth decay, it may be saved with timely root canal therapy.
+To find out if your tooth needs saving, schedule a consultation by calling the 7Day Dental office closest to you!
 Our offices are located in Ft.
 Worth and Lake Worth, TX, and we welcome patients and their families who live in all of the surrounding DFW communities.